New Car Fuel Consumption & Emission FiguresThis page was last updated on 27th November 2023

 The Government remains committed to policies and incentives that are technology neutral.
 But it is essential that we understand the relative environmental performance of different technologies in the real world.

 Battery electric vehicles are highly energy efficient and have zero tailpipe emissions.
-The assessment made in the Road to Zero Strategy shows that battery electric vehicles also have substantially lower greenhouse gas emissions than conventional vehicles, even when taking into account the electricity source and the electricity used for battery production.
+Battery electric vehicles also have substantially lower greenhouse gas emissions than conventional vehicles, even when taking into account the electricity source and the electricity used for battery production.
 Assuming the current UK energy mix, battery electric vehicles produce the lowest greenhouse gas emissions of all the energy sources and fuels assessed, irrespective of vehicle type and operation.
 As electricity generation is decarbonised the vehicles being driven by electricity are effectively de-carbonised as well.

 Although the environmental performance of range extended, plug-in, and non-plug-in hybrids depends on their use and zero emission range, these vehicles are amongst the cleanest vehicles on the market and can bring significant environmental benefits.
 They are an important way of helping motorists make the switch to a different way of powering their vehicles.